terragraph/tgnms/README.md

 # Terragraph NMS
 UI to visualize the terragraph wireless network.

+## HW Recommendation
+**Stats storage/processing has been changing recently so we do not have a firm guideline for HW sizing.
+The more memory we have, the longer we can configure to keep stats data available.
+We plan to have recommendations for specific time periods and sector counts**

 ## Prerequisites
 1. **CentOS 7**.
 We tailored the instructions to this distribution.
 If you use another distribution you should be very familiar with it.
 2. **IPv4 connectivity to the internet**.
 The UI code is stored on github, which is IPv4-only.
 NPM (NodeJS Package Manager) is used to install the dependent packages, which is also IPv4-only.
 If you don't have direct connectivity you'll need to configure your gitconfig, npmconfig, and wgetrc to specify the proxy.